vnu-frsl/frsl2filmstrip/examples/org.eclipse.sme.frsl2filmstrip.examples/purchaseProduct/README.md

 ![Filmstrip generation](images/genFilmstrip.png)

-- After the generation, you will see the two files in the `filmstrip-gen` folder (which are equivalent to the files in the `USE_purchaseProduct` folder).
+- After the generation, you will see the two files in the `filmstrip-gen` folder (you can also use the files provided in the `USE_purchaseProduct` folder, which serve the same purpose).

 ![Filmstrip generation (output)](images/filmstripGenOutput.png)